MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

   > [!div class="mx-imgBorder"]
   > ![Comparison of customer sentiment](media/si-app-customer-sentiment-top-sellers.png  "Comparison of customer sentiment")

-In this example, you can see that top sellers (42%) are driving more negative customer sentiment compared to that of your team (28%) and this might be helping the top sellers to address the pain points.
+In this example, you can see that top sellers (42%) are driving more negative customer sentiment compared to that of your team (28%).
+This indicates that top sellers are asking more questions to identify the customer's pain points and resolve them to key out selling opportunities.

 ### Switch rate